crsuzh/BORS/_episodes/03-QualityCriteriaForGoodResearch.md

 Nature Reporting requirements and reproducibility editorials [https://www.nature.com/nature-portfolio/editorial-policies/reporting-standards#editorials]()

-## Database of Reporting Guidelines
+## Database of reporting guidelines
 ![]({{ page.root }}/fig/04-Reporting1.png){: height="300px"}

 > _"The EQUATOR (Enhancing the QUAlity and Transparency Of health Research) Network is an international initiative that seeks to improve the reliability and value of published health research literature by promoting transparent and accurate reporting and wider use of robust reporting guidelines."_